department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply/VA-claim-exam.md

 <div class="va-introtext">

 After you file your disability benefits claim, we may ask you to have a claim exam (also known as a compensation and pension, or C&P, exam).

-This exam will help us rate your disability.
-Your rating will be based on how severe your disability is—and will affect how much disability compensation you’ll receive.
-Compensation may include things like monthly payments and enrollment in the VA health care program.

 Get answers to commonly asked questions about the VA claim exam below.

 </div>

 <div class="usa-alert usa-alert-warning va-alert">